Why now · 2024-Q4 — 2025

 About this ingredient

 Matcha is stone-ground tea powder made from shade-grown tencha green tea leaves.
 Japan's traditional production centers are Uji (Kyoto), Nishio (Aichi), and Shizuoka.
-Uji matcha and Nishio matcha are protected geographical indications.
+Uji matcha is a protected geographical indication (GI).
+Nishio no Matcha was previously a GI but its registration was withdrawn in February 2020 and it is now protected as a Regional Collective Trademark.
 Export demand has grown sharply since the 2010s.

 Regulatory status